 Hydrangeas may wilt a little in the hot afternoon but they will revive when temps drop in the evening and night.
 To help my hydrangeas keep hydrated I water them in the morning so the soil is moist in the hot afternoons.

 You can make an easy self watering system that works wonderfully with hydrangeas.
+And it will work with any planter that needs a bit of water.
+Just wait till you see how easy it is.

 PICKING AND PRUNING HYDRANGEAS